 Can I treat?

-To date, we now have formal confirmation from all states that myotherapy and remedial massage are deemed essential services!
+To date, we now have formal confirmation from all states and territories that remedial massage and myotherapy are deemed essential services.
 The status of this is subject to change as new Department of Health directives are released and revised.
 We recommend looking at our 'COVID-19 Updates by State' page to find all the latest updates relevant to your state.